Why is road safety important to communities and how does it impact safety strategies?

 - Promote safe vehicles and Advanced Driver Assistance System (ADAS) in newsletters and at local events and encourage the adoption of these systems by Council in relation to the purchase of safe vehicles.

-- Use the above strategies to increase consumer demand for safe vehicles in your community.
+- Vehicle safety is key to addressing road casualty reduction goals and targets.
+Use the above strategies to increase consumer demand for safe vehicles in your community.

 - Safe roads, roadsides and travel speeds: